Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: Introduction

 Finally, we count the degrees of freedom in our construction, and compare it with the dimension of the moduli spaces.
-We also compare our construction of ALH* gravitational instantons with the generalised Tian-Yau construction, where we conclude \begin{proposition} Let $L \subset \R^3$ be a lattice of rank two, $n \in \{ 0,1, \ldots, 7\}$ and let $M_{\R^3 / L, n}$ be the ALH*-gravitational instanton given in Theorem \ref{main-theorem}. \begin{enumerate} \item For $1 \le n < 8$, the space $M_{\R \times T^2, n}$ is diffeomorphic to the complement of a smooth anticanonical divisor of the blowup of $\C P^2$ at $8-n$ points. \item The space $M_{\R \times T^2, 0}$ is diffeomorphic to the complement of a smooth anticanonical divisor of $S^2 \times S^2$. \end{enumerate} \end{proposition}
+We also compare our construction of ALH* gravitational instantons with the generalized Tian-Yau construction\footnote{I.e., the generalisation that is explained in \cite{Hein2021}}, where we conclude \begin{proposition} Let $L \subset \R^3$ be a lattice of rank two, $n \in \{ 0,1, \ldots, 7\}$ and let $M_{\R^3 / L, n}$ be the ALH*-gravitational instanton given in Theorem \ref{main-theorem}. \begin{enumerate} \item For $1 \le n < 8$, the space $M_{\R \times T^2, n}$ is diffeomorphic to the complement of a smooth anticanonical divisor of the blowup of $\C P^2$ at $8-n$ points. \item The space $M_{\R \times T^2, 0}$ is diffeomorphic to the complement of a smooth anticanonical divisor of $S^2 \times S^2$. \end{enumerate} \end{proposition}

-\textbf{Acknowledgements.} This paper contains the geometric results found in my PhD thesis "Construction of gravitational instantons with non-maximal volume growth", funded by the Royal Society research grant RGF\textbackslash R1\textbackslash 180086.
+\textbf{Acknowledgements.} This paper contains the geometric results found in my PhD thesis ``Construction of gravitational instantons with non-maximal volume growth'', funded by the Royal Society research grant RGF\textbackslash R1\textbackslash 180086.
 A special thanks goes to the author’s supervisor Lorenzo Foscolo, without whom his work would not have been possible.